Reviews You Can Rely On

 Our Top Picks

-Among all the contenders, the Teknor Apex Zero-G came out on top.
-This garden hose has a unique semi-collapsable design that features a watertight inner tube surrounded by a tightly woven casing.
-This allows it to retain flexibility and resist kinks, all while being relatively lightweight and compact once it is drained.
-We found it easy to use, and reliable for pretty much every single watering job we used it for.
+The Teknor Apex Zero-G decisively came out on top among all the contenders.
+This garden hose has a unique semi-collapsible design with a watertight inner tube surrounded by a tightly woven casing.
+This allows it to retain flexibility and resist kinks while being relatively lightweight and compact once drained.
+We found it easy to use and reliable for almost every watering job.

 Our team also loved the Pocket Hose Silver Bullet.
-While “pocket-sized” may be an exaggeration, this expandable model shrinks down to a third of its full length, making it easy to carry around and store.
-We found it to be a perfect option to use in smaller spaces where you might have patio planters or raised garden beds.
+While “pocket-sized” may be an exaggeration, this expandable model shrinks to a third of its full length, making it easy to carry around and store.
+We found it a perfect option for smaller spaces where you might have patio planters or raised garden beds.

 Best Garden Hose for Most People